jfoadi/crone/cran-comments.md

 * Third resubmission: changed the description in file DESCRIPTION; it's now more informative.
 Turned all F vectors into FF.
 Replaced some "print" and "cat" with "message".
 Changed printing files in examples from "homedir" to tempdir() and made the examples runnable.
 Re-checked vignettes.

+8 Fourth resubmission: added a reference in DESCRIPTION and README.

 ## Test environments
 * Windows 10 - Using RStudio 1.2.1335
 * Linux - Using TRAVIS (installed biber and ghostscript)